Archive for January, 2013

 Apparently rugs are fun even before they’re unrolled in the room.

-Then when Clara was napping we finally got to see it in her big girl room.
-This room definitely started out super tame with very soft milky-tea colored walls…
+Then when Clara was napping we finally got to see it in her big girl room/playroom.
+This space definitely started out super tame with very soft milky-tea colored walls…

 … and now it’s looking pretty crazy-pink thanks to the bedding and the rug…